13 Weird Ways to Help Fight Your Depression Without Medication

 Relieving memories like that always helps me get out of my head.

-There’s something about being creative while putting your body to work that greatly decreases the symptoms of depression.
+There’s something about being creative and putting your body to work that greatly decreases the symptoms of depression.

-Spend a few hours at Home Depot looking at paint colors and different types of hardware.
+Spend a couple hours at Home Depot looking at paint colors and different kitchen and bathroom setups.

 Go to different thrift stores and pick out some decorative knick-knacks.
 Refinish old furniture.